Learn how to make pretty fabric bowl covers to protect your food as an alternative to plastic wrap. A great housewarming present or any occasion gift.

 Then hand stitch the opening closed.

-I like the idea of using these to keep out insects in the summer, when dining outdoors.
+I like the idea of using these to keep out insects in the summer, when dining outdoors or picnics.

 They look a lot prettier than foil or plastic wrap, and can be made to coordinate with your kitchen, or any theme you’d like.
 Wash and reuse as needed.